The American Civil War

 Wartime Hampton

-John and Eliza’s son Charles Ridgely (1830-1872) was elected captain of the Baltimore County Horse Guard (a local pro-Confederacy defense militia) at the outbreak of the Civil War.
-Following the Pratt Street Riots in 1861, the Horse Guard began a series actions disrupting bridges and rail lines in an attempt to negatively impact the American military’s efforts of mobilization for the war.
-Charles was threatened with arrest by the commander of United States forces then stationed at Fort McHenry for actions against the Army.
+John and Eliza’s son Charles Ridgely (1830-1872) was elected captain of the Baltimore County Horse Guard (a local pro-Confederacy state militia unit) before the outbreak of the Civil War.
+Following the Pratt Street Riots in 1861, the Horse Guard began a series of actions, ordered by the Maryland and Baltimore officials, to disrupt bridges and rail lines in an attempt to negatively impact the American military’s efforts of mobilization for the war.
+Charles was threatened with arrest by the commander of United States forces, then stationed at Fort McHenry, for actions against the Army.
 He escaped incarceration through his father’s intervention, the guard was disbanded, and Charles remained inactive during the war despite his Confederate sympathies.

 Although the Hampton plantation saw no conflict, the sounds of war reached their ears; White recalled, during the Battle of Antietam, of which I well remember hearing the guns in the far distance one fine afternoon, on the terrace at Hampton.”
 So close was the war to Hampton that White felt that “it was very fortunate for all of us that Maryland happened to be on the road from the North to Washington, and consequently to be taken under the control of the Union army.
 Otherwise, it would doubtless have been reduced to the condition in which, after the war, the other Southern states found themselves.”